-Nothing makes me feel more nostalgic than strawberry cake.
+Nothing makes me feel more nostalgic than strawberry sheet cake.
 It’s something my sister and I made for my dad’s birthday when we were little, although that was with a strawberry cake mix and canned frosting.
-It only felt right to redeem ourselves and create a strawberry cake from scratch!
+It only felt right to redeem ourselves and create a fresh strawberry cake from scratch!
 No mixes, just fresh strawberries, cream cheese, and everything in between.
 It’s moist, flavorful, and all homemade!

 Before my mom told me that we actually just used a cake mix for my dad’s cake, I was scouring the internet trying to find the recipe I thought we might have used.